 Although we haven’t witnessed evidence of the Oort cloud yet, Voyager 1 is unlikely to be the one that will.
 The probe is literally on borrowed time.
 The half-life of Plutonium-238 (the radioisotope powering the probe’s generator) is approximately 88 years.

 Voyager 1 is now experiencing fuel shortages.
 Scientists have already had to decide which probe parts should be kept functional.
-Likely, the search will not be able to power any instrument by the middle of 2020s.
+Likely, the search will only be able to power an instrument by the middle of 2020s.

 Scientists like Kurth still hope to extend the probe’s life to 2027, which will mark its 50th anniversary since its launch.
 Kurth claims that this milestone is something Voyager 1’s engineers could not have imagined.